lauraoprisan/human-library/README.md

 Worked on:
+- unlike comment
-- delete comments
+- solved some issues (popup, comments on profile page, delete comments of deleted story)
-- like comments
-- solved some issues with favorite and library (no stories to be shown, deleting also favorites who are deleted stories)

 Problems: